 I have had a client who wrote a talk.
 The talk was picked up by a publishing house and he was given an advance of $1.5 million.
 It’s not common.
 Write the talk.
 It will expedite the writing of your book.
 When you deliver the talk, it doesn’t really matter.
 Obviously the closer you deliver it to the release of your book, the better.
 That Ted video becomes a tool that will boost sales of the book.

 In conclusion, claim the lane of your idea.
 Consistently and with commitment, lead that conversation on every platform, whether it’s a book, a TEDx, podcast, in LinkedIn.
 None of these function in silos.

 Follow, love, and commit to your words.
 We are never going to be found by someone else, and then deemed the guru.
 Find yourself first and lead that conversation.

-I head up a leadership platform for South Asian executive women and founders called LadyDrinks.
+Joya Dass heads up a leadership platform for Executive Women and Founders called LadyDrinks.

-On this channel I will offer you tips on three things that I believe are needed for persistence in business: Marketing, Innovation, Time management, and the ultimate — -Self care.
+On this channel she will offer you tips on three things that she believes are needed for persistence in business: Marketing, Innovation, Time management, and the ultimate — Self care.

-Follow my Youtube Channel for daily posts about persistence and how it can help you. https://www.youtube.com/c/joyadassleadership
+Follow Joya’s Youtube Channel for daily posts about persistence and how it can help you. https://www.youtube.com/c/joyadassleadership

 Sign up for my virtual workshops this week at www.joyadass.com